-Entry utilises plastic kit parts not identified as such (9.7)
+Entry utilises plastic kit and/or 3D printed parts not identified as such (9.7)

-Entry not submitted in flight configuration (minus motors and recovery device packing) (9.8)
+Entry not submitted in flight configuration (minus motors, detachable plastic fins and recovery device packing) (9.8)

-Entry does not carry competitor's FAI number (4.4.2)
+Entry does not carry competitor's FAI ID number (4.4.2)

 FAI SUB- JUDGING POINTS

 CATEGORY CATEGORY CONSIDERATIONS

-Technical Data Prototype Drawings Prototype Photographs To what degree is external prototype detail substantiated by drawings? - authentic, authorised drawings - authentic cross-section drawing(s) - data which define colour and markings on it workshop drawing of scale model - file containing all necessary data including those from paragraph 4.4.3 and 2.4.5.
-To what degree are external prototype detail, colour, and marking substantiated by photographs? - at least one colour photograph of the whole prototype with clearly visible details at least three photographs of details and assemblies Note: no points for technical data.
+Technical Data Prototype Drawings and Data Prototype Photographs Flight Profile To what degree is external prototype detail substantiated by drawings? authentic, authorised drawings data which define colour and markings on it. workshop drawing of scale model file containing all necessary data including those from paragraph 4.4.3 and 2.4.5. at least one colour photograph of the whole prototype with clearly visible details. authentic flight profile of the prototype, taken from official sources (official publications, magazines, books, specifications of the design bureau or developer of space rocket systems) Note: no points for technical data.
 Check only what is submitted of the required data and below, give points only to those items documented by these technical data.

-EAL CLID ILIDOINIO DOINTO FAI CATEGORY SUB- CATEGORY JUDGING CONSIDERATIONS POINTS Degree of Difficulty Configuration To what degree does the entry depart from the configuration of a "finned cone-topped cylinder.
-(0-20) External Components Consider the number and complexity of the entry's external components including fins, transitions, interstage adapters, shrouds, strapon booster, launch lugs, antennae, etc. Also consider to what extent the aforementioned components were prefabricated by none other than the entrant.
-(0-20) Detailing Consider the number of separate details including nuts, bolts, screws, rivets, fasteners, welds, hatches, panels, corrugations, etc. Also consider to what extent the aforementioned details were prefabricated by anyone other than the entrant.
-(0-20) Paint Pattern consider the number of colours and complexity of the entry point pattern.
+FAI CATEGORY SUB- CATEGORY JUDGING CONSIDERATIONS POINTS Degree of Difficulty Configuration To what degree does the entry depart from the configuration of a "finned cone-topped cylinder".
+(0-25) External Components Consider the number and complexity of the entry's external components including fins, transitions, interstage adapters, shrouds, strap-on booster, launch lugs, antennae, etc. Also consider to what extent the aforementioned components were prefabricated by none other than the entrant.
+(0-30) Detailing Consider the number of separate details including nuts, bolts, screws, rivets, fasteners, welds, hatches, panels, corrugations, etc. Also consider to what extent the aforementioned details were prefabricated by anyone other than the entrant.
+(0-35) Paint Pattern Consider the number of colours and complexity of the entry point pattern.
 Also consider the number and complexity of the entry's markings and to what extent these markings were prefabricated by anyone other than the entrant.
-(0-20) "Flyability" Consider the difficulty in adapting the entry to make a qualified flight including absence of fins, small fin area, extremes of CP and/or CG, etc. (0-30) "Originality" Bonus points: 40 points for a prototype of one kind in the competition; 20 points if there are two of the same prototype; zero points if there are three models of the same prototype.
-Category Total (150 Max) (0-40)
+(0-20) Category Total (110 max) Originality Bonus points: 40 points for a prototype of one kind in the competition; 20 points if there are two of the same prototype; zero points if there are three models of the same prototype.
+(0-40) Category Total (40 Max)

 FAI CATEGORY SUB- CATEGORY JUDGING CONSIDERATIONS POINTS Scale Adherence Colour Comparing the entry to colour photographs, paint samples, or other colour substantiation, to what degree does the entry's colour(s) resemble that prototype's colour?
-(0-25) Markings (lettering & insignia) Comparing the entry to photographs, marking diagrams, or other marking substantiation, to what degree to the entry's markings resemble the prototype's markings?
-(0-25) Dimensions Overall model length (0-25) Nose cone length (0-25) Greatest measurable body diameter (0-25) Length of the first stage (0-25) Fin span (individual fin or tip-to tip) (0-25) Selected dimension greater than 10 mm (second stage length, diameter, etc.) (0-25) Award points shall be based on a % deviation from the prototype's scaled dimensions.
+Subtract points if differs .
+(10-0) Markings (lettering & insignia) Comparing the entry to photographs, marking diagrams, or other marking substantiation, to what degree to the entry's markings resemble the prototype's markings?
+Subtract points if differs.
+(10-0) Dimensions Overall model length (20-0) Greatest measurable body diameter (20-0) Length of the body of the first stage (20-0) Fin span (individual fin or tip-to tip) (20-0) Selected dimension greater than 20 mm (second stage length, diameter, etc.) (30-0) Award points shall be based on a % deviation from the prototype's scaled dimensions.
 Each 1% error reduces the value by 2 points.
 Deviation > 10% shall be awarded a value of 0.
-If prototype is finless, select one other dimension greater than 10 mm and check here () Category Total (200 Max)
+If prototype is finless, select one other dimension greater than 20 mm and check here() Category Total (130 Max)